rbkhmrcr/rbkhmrcr.github.io/index.md

 - 2015 - 2016: MSc in infosec at UCL,
 - 2017 - now: PhD in cryptography at Aarhus University.

-My master's thesis was based on privacy in cryptocurrencies, and resulted in a paper on HD key management techniques and one introducing a ring signature mixer for ethereum.
-This included implementing Groth-Kohlweiss one out of many proofs and sublinear ring signatures ([here](https://github.com/rmercer93/gk-zerocoin)).
-It also led to learning about and implementing [other](https://github.com/rmercer93/p2prng) fun [things](https://github.com/rmercer93/BLS2) on ethereum and (quasi) Turing-complete blockchains in general, and led me to start supervising [my favourite intern](https://github.com/jakegsy/) for the Ethereum Foundation.
+In chronological order, fun facts about my education start with the fact I had to go to an all boys' school for my final year of high school, because my school wouldn't teach physics or further maths.
+Somehow I still won an award for doing the best in the year of my original (all girls' school).
+I was awarded a scholarship every semester during my undergraduate degree, for academic acheivement.
+I like maths.

 My introduction to programming began in the third year of my BSc when I started a Code First: Girls chapter in Manchester.
 It was here that I was taught by [@echesters](https://twitter.com/echesters) that you can have a serious career while also being a completely hilarious human.
 I thought I had mastered programming and so applied for an MSc at UCL and an incredibly generous scholarship to cover my entire MSc tuition fees.
 I miraculously was offered both and thought I'd conquered the world.
 I was then immediately introduced to assembly and realised HTML isn't actually even a programming language, and I have been fully submerged in the world of computer science ever since :)

+My master's thesis was based on privacy in cryptocurrencies, and resulted in a paper on HD key management techniques and one introducing a ring signature mixer for ethereum.
+This included implementing Groth-Kohlweiss one out of many proofs and sublinear ring signatures ([here](https://github.com/rmercer93/gk-zerocoin)).
+It also led to learning about and implementing [other](https://github.com/rmercer93/p2prng) fun [things](https://github.com/rmercer93/BLS2) on ethereum and (quasi) Turing-complete blockchains in general, and led me to start supervising [my favourite intern](https://github.com/jakegsy/) for the Ethereum Foundation.

 ## Research